DMLGuide/DMLGuide.github.io/examples/GN.md

 >
 > 1. Set the random number seed(s) for replicability.
 > 2. Consider using multiple cross-fit splits and aggregate them.
-> 3. Validate the choice of machine learner, e.g., by inspecting cross-validate loss measures or through model averaging approaches such as short-stacking.
+> 3. Validate the choice of machine learner, e.g., by inspecting cross-validate loss measures or through model averaging approaches such as short-stacking.[^1]

 Cross-fitting introduces randomness by using a random split into cross-fit folds.
 A straightfoward way to reduce the sensitivity of the results to the split is to re-estimate using different cross-fit splits and aggregate the results.
 Aggregation can use the median or the mean.

-Short-stacking stacking is computationally appealing but there are other options.
+[^1]: Short-stacking stacking is computationally appealing but there are other options.
 Standard stacking - stacking separately for each cross-fit estimation - is also a possibility.
 "Pooled stacking" is similar to standard stacking except that the weights for combining learners are based on the OOS predictions for the entire sample (rather than for each cross-fit fold separately).
+See the discussion in [Ahrens et al. (2025)](https://doi.org/10.1002/jae.3103).

 The example below illustrates.